Share this post on:

 The Rational Personality Temperament

-As Abstract Utilitarians, Rationals speak primarily of what new problems intrigue them and what new solutions they envision, and always pragmatic, they act as efficiently as possible to achieve their objectives, ignoring arbitrary rules and conventions if need be.
+As Abstract Utilitarians, Rationals speak primarily of what new problems intrigue them and what new solutions they envision.
+Always pragmatic, they act as efficiently as possible to achieve their objectives, ignoring arbitrary rules and conventions.

 • Rationals tend to be pragmatic, skeptical, self-contained, and focused on problem-solving and systems analysis.